Chronic Wasting Disease (CWD) In Maryland

 - Finished taxidermy mounts or tanned hides,

-- Whole deer carcasses or parts being transported directly to the meat processors or taxidermists listed below, or to the landfill located within Allegany or Washington County.
+- Whole deer carcasses or parts being transported directly to the meat processors or taxidermists listed below, or to the landfill located within Allegany, Carroll, Frederick, or Washington counties.

 - B&B Country Meats, Frostburg, MD, 301-689-6225